uzyovoys/zenbot/_pages/vars/expressions.md

 Takes a JSON formatted string and tries to convert it to the object.

 `json("{ first: 1, second: 2 }")` - returns an object which has two fields (first and second).

 ***

+#### dt
+Takes a Date and Time (or number of milliseconds and Time) and returns a number of milliseconds of datetime composed from these arguments.

+***